Superconductor–insulator transition

-The Superconductor Insulator Transition is an example of a quantum phase transition, whereupon tuning some parameter in the Hamiltonian, a dramatic change in the behavior of the electrons occurs.
+The superconductor–insulator transition is an example of a quantum phase transition, whereupon tuning some parameter in the Hamiltonian, a dramatic change in the behavior of the electrons occurs.
 The nature of how this transition occurs is disputed, and many studies seek to understand how the order parameter, $\Psi =\Delta \exp(i\theta)$, changes.
 Here $\Delta$ is the amplitude of the order parameter, and $\theta$ is the phase.
 Most theories involve either the destruction of the amplitude of the order parameter - by a reduction in the density of states at the Fermi surface, or by destruction of the phase coherence; which results from the proliferation of vortices.

 Destruction of superconductivity

 In two dimensions, the subject of superconductivity becomes very interesting because the existence of true long-range order is not possible.
-How then is superconductivity obtained?
-In the 70's, Kosterlitz and Thouless (along with Berezinski) showed that a different kind of long-range order could exist - topological order - which showed power law correlations (meaning that by measuring the two-point correlation function $\langle\Psi(0)\Psi(r)\rangle\propto r^{-\gamma}$ it decays algebraically).
+In the 1970s, J. Michael Kosterlitz and David J. Thouless (along with Vadim Berezinski) showed that a different kind of long-range order could exist - topological order - which showed power law correlations (meaning that by measuring the two-point correlation function $\langle\Psi(0)\Psi(r)\rangle\propto r^{-\gamma}$ it decays algebraically).

 This picture changes if disorder is included.
 Kosterlitz-Thouless behavior can be obtained, but the fluctuations of the order parameter are greatly enhanced, and the transition temperature is suppressed.